-Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+The recommended phase-out mandates are suppose to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
 R410A has been shown to be safer for the environment.

-In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
-They can legally be sold and installed which permits your Orlando area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a few more years.
+In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
+They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a short time longer.
 The intent for these Dry Charged Units is to offer the greater Orlando area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-Orlando homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
+Orlando homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
 Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Reasons to buy an R-410A refrigerant system